dmitrywashere/dmitrywashere.github.io/_posts/2025-11-06-evergreen-ndu.md

 CT0 was removed and the end user traffic is flowing uniterrupted.
 It's like magic.

-You can see the difference in controller HW between CT0 and CT1 - this is a cross genegations upgrade, remember?
+You can see the difference in controller HW between CT0 and CT1 - this is a cross genegational upgrade, remember?

 <img src="../assets/images/ndu/4NewXR4CTO.png" alt="New CT0" width="650">